s-bear/UVTV/software/scripts/board 2 data/README.txt

 This is example flatfield calibration data from the 2nd UVTV board made.

-0.7z, 1.7z, and 2.7z hold compressed data captured before calibration (0) and
+The directories 0, 1, and 2 hold data captured before calibration (0) and
 after 1 and 2 iterations of the procedure respectively.
-Decompress using 7-zip to replicate the procedure.

 The "test_panel.py" script was run to show the "corners", "red", "green", "blue", "violet", and "uv" images.